 - Remove pan from oven and allow to cool for 5 minutes before transferring cupcakes to a wire rack to finish cooling.

-Strawberry Filling
+Strawberry filling

 - In a saucepan over medium heat, add strawberries, sugar, lemon juice, and cornstarch.
 Stir to combine.

 - Bring to a boil.
-Reduce heat to medium-low and cook for 4-5 minutes, or until mixture has thickened.
+Reduce heat to medium-low and cook for about 4-5 minutes, or until mixture has thickened.
 Remove from heat and allow to cool.

 - Gently core the center of each cupcake (about a ¾" circle) and fill with cooled strawberry filling.
 Be careful not to core through the bottom of your cupcake.
 Leave about ½" on the bottom so your filling doesn't fall through when unwrapped.